 As a general guide - I recommend getting a pen and paper and jotting down

-I've loads of vow inspiration to get you started, including some examples below.
+I've loads of inspiration to get you started, including some examples below.

 Remember, your renewal vows aren't the be-all and end-all of your renewal.
-You live your vows through your actions, not your words, so relax and let your heart tell the story.
+You live your vows through actions, not words, so relax and let your heart tell the story.

 Examples of wedding renewal vows